rsonger/software-engineering-lab/_posts/2023-06-14-parametric_geometry.md

             point_matrix.append(matrix_row)
 ```

 The `__init__` class accepts the minimum and maximum values for each range $u$ and $v$, defined by `u_start`, `u_stop`, `v_start`, and `v_stop`.
 In Python, we can store functions in variables and pass them around like any other value.
-This means we can define a parameter `surface_function` as a Python function that calculates vertex coordinates from $u$ and $v$ values when we call it like any other function with `surface_function(u,v)`.
+This means we can define the parameter `surface_function` as a Python function that calculates vertex coordinates from $u$ and $v$ values.
+Then we can call it like any other function with `surface_function(u,v)`.

-This class imports the NumPy method [`linspace`](https://numpy.org/doc/stable/reference/generated/numpy.linspace.html) which is very convenient for producing the range of sample values we need for $u$ and $v$.
+This class imports the function [`linspace`](https://numpy.org/doc/stable/reference/generated/numpy.linspace.html) from NumPy which gives us the range of sample values for $u$ and $v$ with their given resolutions.
 We use a nested `for` loop to run through every pair of $(u,v)$ sample values.
 These values are passed as parameters to the surface function and the result is stored in a 2D matrix of coordinate data that corresponds with each pair of $(u,v)$ values.

 <input type="checkbox" class="checkbox inline"> Next add the following code to the `__init__` method of the `ParametricGeometry` class: